FORTH-ICS-INSPIRE/artemis/docs/webapp.md

 - Select and perform actions on multiple hijacks using the control above the table (Apply/Clear).
 - (De)activate "Live Update" via the button at the top right of the page.
 - Select past time threshold for viewing Hijacks, based on their Time Detected field using the controls at the top left of the page (Past 1h,..,Custom).
-- Download current (filtered or not) table in json format using the Download Table button at the top right of the page.
+- Download current (filtered or not) table in JSON format using the Download Table button at the top right of the page.
 - Tune the number of shown hijack entries using the control Show at the top left of the page.
 - Select the configured prefix that you want to filter the hijacks against (sub-prefixes are also accounted for) using the control Select prefix at the top left of the page.
 - Use the filters on Prefix, Type and Hijacker AS to filter the hijacks against, using the empty fields under the table.